how to lay wood flooring

-Our professional fitting service is approved by industry experts Which? and we’re super proud of it.
-Our recommended fitters have all passed the rigorous assessment process set by Which? to become a recognised Which?
+We can arrange a professional fitting service which is approved by industry experts Which? and we’re super proud of it.
+The fitters have all passed the rigorous assessment process set by Which? to become a recognised Which?
 Trusted Trader.

-As well as our standard fitting service, we also offer an uplift and disposal service which means the fitters will take up and dispose of your old flooring before they fit your new one for a small additional fee.
+As well as a standard fitting service, fitters also offer an uplift and disposal service which means they will take up and dispose of your old flooring before they fit your new one for a small additional fee.